skimzor/SZ-POCO/README.md

 # Purchase

-This PCB will only be made available through my Etsy and/or Ko-fi shop.
+The SZ Pocket Color PCB will be available for purchase through my Etsy and/or Ko-fi shop.

+https://ko-fi.com/skimzor

+You can also order the boards through the

 Gerbers/source files will not be released.

-https://ko-fi.com/skimzor

 # PCB Bill of Materials & Assembly